widberg/fmtk/docs/source/fuelcontrolcodes.rst

    |

 Zero-width space.
 Invisible non-whitespace character with a width of zero.
-This may have another use.
+The game tries to print the literal ``|`` character as a separator in a few places but it does not show up as expected.

 .. code-block:: c